ficalstudio-ui/trackline/terms.md

 ## 1. Service Description

-TrackLine is a music trivia game that uses the Spotify platform to search for and play music.
+TrackLine is a music trivia game that uses the Deezer platform to search for music and play 30-second preview clips.
 Players join game rooms, listen to song clips, and compete by guessing information about the songs.
 The App provides a multiplayer experience where players can create or join game rooms and play together in real time.

 ---